After years of playing other racket sports, we’ve fallen in love with pickleball and created this site to cover everything related to the sport.

 Pickleball is gaining popularity so quickly (it’s often referred to as the fastest growing sport in the US) that we get lots of questions from new readers about the basics, so we put together this Pickleball FAQ with answers to dozens of common questions and continue to update it with new info.
 If you don’t find your answer, please send us your questions.

 Getting started: if you want to try your hand at pickleball for the first time but aren’t sure where to get started the great news is that pickleball is a very accessible and affordable sport to play.
+There are plenty of free resources out there to help you learn about the game.

-According to the US Pickleball Association (USAPA), at last count there we’re roughly 6,000 courts in the US so there is a pretty good chance you have a place to play in your area.
+According to the US Pickleball Association (USAPA), at last count, there were roughly 6,000 courts in the US so there is a pretty good chance you have a place to play in your area.
 If you don’t have a court nearby, you can also make a basic pickleball court in minutes using simple chalk lines and a net.

 Basic Gear to Start: